Free for now while in alpha pre-release-candidate phase

 export SIRR_TOKEN=your-master-key

-sirr push db/password "s3cret!" --ttl 3600 --reads 3
+sirr push "s3cret!" --ttl 1h --reads 3

-# Get a secret
+# Set a named org secret

-sirr get db/password
+sirr get a3f8...7c2d

-# List all secrets (metadata only)
+# List org secrets (metadata only)

-sirr list
+sirr list --org $SIRR_ORG

 # Delete a secret